The-Real-Bunten/THJWebsite/README.md

-# ThreeAmigoStuff
+# Bunten Projects
-This is a private repository for JH, TW, HR
+This is a private repository for members of Bunten.
 Ideas and project should be put in this repository.